 - Witnessing violence

 Those with a history of alcoholism in their family have the highest risk of becoming alcoholics.
-If you have more than one relative with an alcohol addiction or other substance use disorder, you may have inherited the genes that put you at risk.
+If you have multiple relatives with alcohol addictions or other substance use disorders, you may have inherited the genes that put you at risk.
 The more family members (related by birth) you have with an alcohol problem, the higher your risk.

-Just because someone may have a strong susceptibility toward alcoholism does not mean he or she is resigned to that fate.
+Just because someone may have a strong susceptibility toward alcoholism does not mean they are resigned to that fate.
 No one can control their genetic makeup, but everyone can take measures to prevent an addiction.
-Some of the best ways to curb a genetic predisposition from becoming a full-on alcohol addiction include:
+According to research, some of the best ways to stop a genetic predisposition from becoming a full-on alcohol addiction include:

 If you have a genetic risk of developing an alcohol addiction and have exhibited signs of this disorder, it’s important to seek treatment as soon as possible.
-Counseling and support can help tackle social factors that could contribute to an alcohol problem in the future.
-If you or a loved one has already developed a problem, there are outpatient and inpatient programs to steer you down the right path.
-Find help now.
+Counseling and support can help tackle social and environmental factors that could contribute to an alcohol problem in the future.
+If you or a loved one has already developed a problem, there are outpatient and inpatient programs that can help.
+Contact a treatment provider to discuss your options.